cmusatyalab/gabriel/server/README.md

 [`InputFrame`](https://github.com/cmusatyalab/gabriel/blob/2840808c3d90e4980969b2744877e739723c84bb/protocol/gabriel.proto#L20).
 It must return a [`ResultWrapper`](https://github.com/cmusatyalab/gabriel/blob/2840808c3d90e4980969b2744877e739723c84bb/protocol/gabriel.proto#L33).
-Cognitive engines should create a result wrapper using the `cognitive_engine.create_result_wrapper` function.
-The `ResultWrapper` instance returned by the `handle` method must have a status, but all other fields may be left blank.
-The client will get a token back as soon as `handle` returns a `ResultWrapper`.
+The `handle` method should create a `ResultWrapper` using the `cognitive_engine.create_result_wrapper` function.
+The `handle` method can add results to this `ResultWrapper`, or just return the `ResultWrapper` instance it gets from `create_result_wrapper` without adding results (if the client does not espect results back).
+The client will get a token back as soon as `handle` returns a `ResultWrapper` (even if the `ResultWrapper` instance just came from `create_result_wrapper` and nothing else wass added to it).
 Therefore, returning from `handle` before the engine is ready for the next frame will cause the engine to get saturated with requests faster than they can be processed.

 ### Single Engine Workflows